TUC-NT-DF/student-guide/docs/content-onboarding/onboarding.md

 ## Install the following tools

-This also applies if your use your own computer.
+This also applies if you use your own computer.

 ### Windows